What’s new

 Founder and Director

-Sinead continues to work The University of Edinburgh, and is committed to both expanding this field of research, and to bringing that evidence base into EPIC Think Learn.
+Sinead continues to work as a Researcher at The University of Edinburgh, and is committed to both expanding this field of research, and to bringing that evidence base into EPIC Think Learn.

 Dr Iona Beange